oscillo-finance/Docs/docs/source/welcome/faq.rst

 It is a pending order that has not been matched yet.

-Does oscillo support 'token-usdc' pairs only?
+Does oscillo support 'token-usdt' pairs only?
 #############################################
-Yes, for now you will only be able to buy tokens with USDC.
+Yes, for now you will only be able to buy tokens with USDT.

 Why is my order split into multiple matches?